OlviLora/mocha_automation/README.md

 Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.

 ## Features
-- Simple App provide some functions to be tested.
+- Simple App provide some functions to be tested
 - Automation test to test Unit Test Apps

 ## Prerequisites